Sample Student Comments (Summer 2022)

-I use the Socratic method, paired with mini-lectures and new learning tools to guide students as they engage with critical questions across the history of political thought and contemporary politics.
+I use the Socratic method to guide students as they engage with critical questions across the history of political thought and contemporary politics.
 I am committed to cultivating an intellectual environment of open inquiry that welcomes a diversity of backgrounds, perspectives, and perspectives.
 Under these conditions, students feel free to disagree with me and their classmates – and even themselves – as they wrestle with complicated questions and ideas.
 Students regularly comment on this feature of my classes, emphasizing that I both “promote a climate of mutual respect” and “emphasize critical thinking” with a median rating of 5/5 in each category across all terms.
 Students have responded well to my pedagogical approach, nominating and selecting me to receive a competitive campus-wide Student Undergraduate Teaching And Staff Award, placing me in the top 0.5% of instructors at Carolina.

 I have experience with courses across multiple subfields of political science in traditional, condensed, and online learning formats, including courses in Modern Political Thought, American Political Thought, International Relations, the Ethics of Peace, War, and Defense, and Civil Liberties.
 I have completed additional graduate coursework in judicial politics and law, American politics, public policy, and research methods.
 I am prepared to offer introductory and advanced courses in historical and contemporary political theory, American politics, constitutional law and judicial politics, public policy, political economy, and international relations.
 I am happy to fill departmental instructional needs across my areas of competence, as well as developing writing-intensive classes, first-year seminars, service learning courses, interdisciplinary courses on politics and religion or wealth and inequality, and to offer courses related to my research interests, including utopian and dystopian political thought, political ethics, inequality, and toleration.

 A full statement of my teaching philosophy, sample syllabi and a summary of teaching evaluations are available here.
 Unabridged evaluations and additional teaching materials are available upon request.